paweljanicki/responsive-classes/README.md

 Screen width values in the table above are used only for presentation

+## Browser support
+responsive-classes should work on all modern web browsers including IE11 and mobile browsers Tested on:
+- IE11
+- Safari 11
+- New Edge
+- New Firefox
+- New Chrome
+- Mobile Chrome
+- Mobile Safari

 ## About
 I was inspired by this [article](https://medium.com/@kelin2025/writing-js-libraries-less-than-1tb-size-6342da0c006a) on writing nano libraries in JavaScript.
 The code is written in Vanilla JS and has no dependencies.
-It's not only lightweight (641B minified and gzipped), but it also has a clean interface, extensive validation and is well documented with comments.
+It's not only lightweight (673B minified and gzipped), but it also has a clean interface, extensive validation and is well documented with comments.

 ## License
 MIT